timothyhahn/jeeveshikedthepct/src/routes/chapters/01-chapter-1.md

 },
 ]} />

-Carrying far too much food and pushing myself during the heat, this first day was by far the hardest physically.
+Carrying far too much food, this first day ended up being one of the hardest for me physically.
 After hiking through the heat of the day, I made it to the shade and protection of Hauser Creek, at the bottom of the climb to Lake Morena with shoulders that doubted this entire endeavor.